DanielJomphe/practical-git/3-Users-Guide.md

     Stick to this even if you forked the official repository into another public repository.
     This way, your working copy will always be the integration point of what's coming from the official repository, and it won't hinder your fork repository in perpetually benefiting from the official changes to the project, although it might not be clear to you now.

-    1$ cd -project-
+    1$ cd <project>
     2$ git branch --track edge origin/edge

 1- Gets inside the project's working tree to interact with git (and with the project, of course).
 2- Sets up automatic tracking of the OFFICIAL edge branch, for future easy syncing.

-Note that we don't need to explicitly track the OFFICIAL stable branch; this is automatically, implicitly done when you *git clone*.
+Note that we don't need to explicitly track the OFFICIAL stable branch; this is automatically, implicitly done when you `git clone`.

 ## Setting up topic branches